What is a conjunction?

 Think of them as gluing words.
 They glue words, phrases, and clauses together.

-If you would like to have your friend bring music and snacks to your party, it's pretty hard to do it without a conjunction.
+If you'd like to have your friend bring music and snacks to your party, it's pretty hard to do it without a conjunction.

 Do you see how the conjunction and glues the words music and snacks together?